 Regarded as one of the most iconic off-piste descents in the Alps, the Vallée Blanche is a 20-kilometer tour across an expansive glacier surrounded by truly spectacular Alpine scenery.
-On a trip to Chamonix during the last week of March, we skied the famed valley on a bluebird day with more than two feet of new snow.
+On a trip to the Chamonix Valley a few years ago, we skied the famed valley on a bluebird day with more than two feet of new snow.
 Here’s an account of our experience with some pieces of advice about skiing the Vallée Blanche.

 From town to 12,602 feet

-We met our guide from the Mont Blanc Ski & Guide Compagnie at the base of the Aiguille du Midi.
+We met our guide from the Mont Blanc Ski & Guide Compagnie at the base of the Aiguille du Midi cable car.
 After strapping on our avalanche beacons and securing our harnesses (both required for travel on the glacier), we rode up two trams, ascending 9,200 vertical feet (2,800 meters) to the spired station carved into the mountain rock.

 This station is a gateway for all types of Alpine adventurers, from skiers and snowboarders to ice-climbers and mountaineers.
 Mont Blanc, Europe’s tallest mountain, towers just to the right, and when the snowpack is deep enough, extreme skiers repel off the footbridge into the Cunningham Couloir.
 Avoiding the repel option, we attached ours skis to backpacks, were roped together (and to our guide), and meandered out through the caves to the first part of the on-snow descent.